Silv3rHorn/GCP-IR-Notes/log_explorer/create_alerts.md

 # Create Alerts

-GCP allows for the creation of alerts based on specified log-based criteria, but it is not obvious how it can be done.
+GCP allows for the creation of alerts based on specified log-based criteria, but it is not obvious how this can be done.

 The process consists of 4 main steps:
 - [Add / Edit Notification Channels](https://console.cloud.google.com/monitoring/alerting/notifications)